Series: Longing and Belonging (3/3) - Connection

 Try:

-Themed dinner parties – pick a decade, color, or cuisine and let guests dress or cook to match
+Themed dinner parties or micro-festivals – pick a decade, color, or cuisine and let guests dress or cook to match

 Group dance or movement classes – salsa, swing, ecstatic dance… fun and cardio